Hair Loss In Women: Why Women Also Lose Their Hair

 It just doesn’t present itself in the same way as men.

 Hair loss in women can be temporary or permanent.
 It can affect your scalp or your entire body.
 It usually begins with a gradual thinning of the hair part, followed by diffuse hair loss from the top of the head.
-Receding hairlines and balding are rare.
+Receding hairlines and female balding are rare

 Female hair loss can have a big impact on a woman’s wellbeing and quality of life.
 But with Jada Pinkett Smith and Sex and the City’s Kristin Davis both opening up about their struggles with alopecia, it’s time to normalise female hair loss — starting with understanding it better.
 Looking for Womens Hair Loss Treatment?
 Chat to our team today!